I should have quit, but instead I took care of you

-- All There in the Manual: the liner notes for "Prologue," an instrumental, outline a bit more backstory to the patients condition and its psychological effects, and turns a couple of lyrics in later tracks into a Meaningful Echo.
-Of course, you'd only get this if you purchased the physical version (or looked up the lyrics on the Antler's website)
+- All There in the Manual: The liner notes for "Prologue," an instrumental, are a modified version of the lyrics from "Sylvia, An Introduction," a song from The Antlers' preceding EP (and bonus track on some versions of Hospice) which set up the story of the titular Sylvia.
+The notes outline a bit more backstory to the patient's condition and its psychological effects, and turn a couple of lyrics in later tracks into a Call-Back.

-- Bastard Girlfriend: Subverted.
+- Bastard Girlfriend: Averted.
 The metaphor of the cancer patient as an emotional abuser is not romanticized.

 - Breaking the Fourth Wall: The ending to "Wake" seems to be Silberman directly giving advice to the listener:Don't be scared to speak,